NoahPedroso/NoahPedroso/README.md

 - 👋 Hi, I’m @NoahPedroso
-- 👀 I’m interested in Language
+- 👀 I’m interested in Language and Voting
 - 🌱 I’m currently learning Algorithms, Operating Systems
 - 💞️ I’m looking to collaborate on Anything
 - 📫 How to reach me n.pedroso@me.com